Cultivation theory: Altruistic behavior

+A research study that examines television viewing, narrative engagement, and three Idealistic moral expectations: just world beliefs, altruism of doctors, tolerance of others.
+They found that television viewing, narrative engagement, and moral expectations were all dependent on each other.

 New media

+Technology has evolved since George Gerbner developed this theory.
+Society has more media to consume than just prime-time television.
+Andrew Ledbetter identified three key differences in television in the age of new media: recordable, mobile, and many choices.
+Recordable means people have the ability to watch programs at anytime as opposed to the mid-century when television had a time-specific showing of any program.
+Mobile means people have the ability to watch video content wherever they go through smartphones.
+And third, many choices entails the multitude of streaming platforms, and even the many choices within each streaming platform.

 Cultivation theory has been applied to the study of new media.
 Scholars Morgan, Shanahan & Signorielli noted that media technology has not been static, and may continue to evolve.
 Therefore, older methods of cultivation analysis may have to move from counting hours of television viewed, and take a big data approach.
 These authors argue that, although many were skeptical that cultivation theory would be applicable with the increasing importance of new media, these new media still use narrative; and, since those narratives affect us, cultivation theory is still relevant.

 Croucher (2011) applied cultivation theory to his theory of social media and its effects on immigrant cultural adaptation.
 He theorizes that immigrants who use the dominant social media while they are still in the process of adapting to their new culture will develop perceptions about their host society from that media.
 He believes that this cultivation effect will also impact the way immigrants interact offline with natives of the host country.
 In a similar vein, the cultivation framework has been applied to the study of body image effects on social media platforms, with research indicating that browsing through certain types of content relates to distorted views on the physical appearances of strangers.